Days after the police murder of George Floyd, the Black Lives Matter (BLM) movement resurged with global momentum.

 Taking inspiration from their American counterparts, young British radicals formed collectives and organisations in defence of their community.
 In 1968, Eddie Lecointe, Peter Martin and Nigerian playwright Obi Egbuna founded the British Black Panther movement.
 Egbuna went on to write Destroy This Temple, which served as his Black Power manifesto.

-Following Egbuna’s deportation, Altheia Jones-Lecointe became the de-facto leader.
+Following Egbuna’s departure, Altheia Jones-Lecointe became the de-facto leader.
 Under her leadership, the Panther movement took direct action against the police, and, in the process, successfully challenged the brutality of the Metropolitan Police and the British state.

 Black Power demonstration and march, West London 1970.
 (UK National Archives)

 The Mangrove Nine Trial was a landmark moment in transforming racial justice in the UK, serving as both a victory for the Black community and an embarrassment for governing institutions.

 The trial focussed on the police harassment of the Mangrove restaurant in west London’s Notting Hill area.
 Owned by Frank Crichlow, a Trinidad-born community activist who was known in London as a godfather of Black radicalism, the Mangrove was the heart of the Caribbean community, known to attract both Black and white radical thinkers.